prabhash1785/mockserver/README.md

 Use following code as reference to invoke Mock Server:

-- Use default configuration for rules.json and response directories.<br>
+- Use default configuration for rules.json and response directories.<br><br>
 <i>Note:
      - Default value of rules.json - "rules.json" file under root directory of project same as package.json
      - Default value of response data directory - "data" directory under root of project same as package.json
 </i>

 <br>
 <b>Examples:</b>